 Rich and his wife, Helen, permanently moved to Delaware from New York in March of 2016.
 They have a son, Jason, in the US Navy whose home port is Norfolk, Virginia and a daughter, Danielle, a special education elementary school teacher in New York.
 Both are married.
 Rich and Helen have five grandchildren.

-Ministry to the Spanish-Speaking Community:
+Ministry to the Spanish-Language Community:

-Mario Robles, Coordinator for Spanish-Speaking Catechetics
+Mario Robles, Coordinator, Spanish-Language Catechetics